cerisara/md2slides/README.md

 ## Example

-The given example compiles into the following [presentation](http://deeploria.gforge.inria.fr/pres/generative/slides.html)
+The given example compiles into the following [presentation](slides.html)

-Note that the images are not commited in this repository, to keep it as light as possible.
-But you can replace them with your own images if you want to try and compile the example yourself.